ethignis/operations/README.md

 ## Fire Detection

 ## Thermal-Visual Image Overlaying
+This function overlays the important parts of the thermal image to the visual image.
+The inputs are the images of both cameras.
+The thermal image is transformed to the perspective and size of the visual image.
+The output is the overlayed image in the size of the visual image.
+(4000x3000 pixel)

 ## Fire Localization
 The feature is needed for localizing the fire location via GPS information and images taken from the camera on-board.